Demystifying Out-of-Network Benefits for Therapy

 What are out-of-network benefits and how do they work?

-If you have a PPO, your insurance may cover a portion of the fee for services with a therapist who is not in-network.
+If you have a PPO, your insurance may cover a portion of the fee for services with an out-of-network therapist.
 There are important terms that you need to know in order to calculate how much you will pay for therapy if you decide to use your OON benefits.

-People who use their OON benefits usually pay the full session fee upfront and then submit a superbill, a detailed receipt with billing codes and diagnosis, to their insurance company for reimbursement.
+People who use their OON benefits usually pay the full session fee upfront and then submit a superbill to their insurance company for reimbursement.

 How do I find out what my out-of-network benefits are?